sidecus/authzyin/README.md

         bar,                            // resource
         nameof(Policies.CanEnterBar));  // policy
 ```
-You don't need to worry about serializing and exposing api for this data to be shared with the client.
-The library handles that for you automatically once you do these.
+**You don't need to worry about serializing and exposing api for this data to be shared with the client**.
+The library handles that for you automatically once you finishe these steps.
 You might also have have more complex authorization scenarios to handle.
 You can mix this with standard asp.net core requirement/handler behaviors - as long as those requirements are not inherited from Requirement class from this library they won't be sent or processed by the client.

 ### Client:
-1. Initialize AuthZyinContext (similar as createStore in Redux, call this globally like [this](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/index.tsx).
+1. Initialize AuthZyinContext (similar as createStore in Redux, call this globally like [this](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/index.tsx)).
 ```TypeScript
     initializeAuthZyinContext();
 ```
-2. Connect the AuthZyinProvider with your components.
-Do this **after authentication** since the authzyin context api provided by the lib requires authenticated users.
-[Example](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/App.tsx) here.
+2. Connect the AuthZyinProvider with your components like what's being done [here](https://github.com/sidecus/authzyin/blob/master/authzyin.js/example/src/App.tsx).
+Do this after authentication since the authzyin context api provided by the lib has ```AuthorizeAttribute``` specified for security reasons.
 ```TypeScript
     <AuthZyinProvider options={{ requestInitFn: getAuthorizationHeadersAsync }}>
         <MainContent />